International Indian School, Riyadh: Structure

-To comply with national educational policies in Saudi Arabia, boys and girls have been accommodated in two separate buildings since 1995.
-Prior to that, students up to primary grades were placed under coeducation system and the boys and girls in higher grades were taught in separate shifts.
-The present Boys' school functioned as the only campus till a second premises 5 km away on Khurais Road was started to accommodate female students.
+Boys and girls have been accommodated in two separate buildings since 1995 to comply with national educational policies in Saudi Arabia.
+Before that, students up to primary grades were placed under the coeducation system and the boys and girls in higher grades were taught in separate shifts.
+The present Boys' school functioned as the only campus till a second premise 5 km away on Khurais Road was started to accommodate female students.
+The initial founder is Zeenat Musarrat Jafri.